We’ll cut to the chase: Google Analytics (GA) is no longer connected to YouTube.

 While there’s no official announcement from Google, some users did deduce that it’s likely because the link between GA and YouTube wasn’t used often by creators, hence Google’s decision to remove it.

 This means if you often create reports for Google Analytics and YouTube, it’s going to eat up a lot of your time.
-Because instead of grabbing GA and YouTube analytics all at once from a single place, you now have to hop from one platform to another.
+Because instead of grabbing GA and YouTube channel analytics all at once from a single place, you now have to hop from one platform to another.

 A pain, isn’t it?